 - The online Certified ScrumMaster assessment fee is included with this course

-- 2 full days training with a Certified Scrum Trainer & highly experienced practitioner
+- 3 days (4hrs per day) training with a Certified Scrum Trainer & highly experienced practitioner

-- A bound workbook, and an electronic copy of the course materials
+- An electronic copy of the course materials

 - 15 PDU's with the PMI.These PDUs can also apply towards your 21 contact hour requirement for your Agile Certified Practitioner (PMI-ACP) status.